Sean Doolittle: Support for veterans

 Doolittle supports Operation Finally Home, a nonprofit dedicated to providing housing for U.S. military veterans and their families, and Swords to Ploughshares, a Bay Area organization devoted to helping veterans with housing and employment.
 In recognition of his work with U.S. military veterans, he won the Bob Feller Act of Valor Award in 2018.

 LGBTQ rights

-In June 2015, when the Oakland Athletics Pride Night received backlash from some fans for the team's support of LGBT rights, Doolittle and then-girlfriend Eireann Dolan bought hundreds of game tickets, which they donated to local LGBT groups and raised an additional $40,000 in donations.
-Doolittle is an ally and LGBT rights activist who also supported Pride events with the Nationals.
+In June 2015, when the Oakland Athletics Pride Night received backlash from some fans for the team's support of LGBTQ rights, Doolittle and then-girlfriend Eireann Dolan bought hundreds of game tickets, which they donated to local LGBTQ groups and raised an additional $40,000 in donations.
+Doolittle is an ally and LGBTQ rights activist who also supported Pride events with the Nationals.

 Workers rights

 Doolittle has supported workers' rights throughout baseball, including the MLB players unions and workers who make baseball hats and work at stadiums.

 DC statehood

 Doolittle and Dolan support to the District of Columbia statehood movement.
 In August 2022, they co-hosted an art exhibit in Washington, D.C. entitled "Art Drives Statehood" to raise awareness of the cause.